San Diego County, California: Environmental risks

 More than 1,700 tons of radioactive waste are stored at San Onofre Nuclear Generating Station, which sits in an area where there is a record of past tsunamis.

+Portions of the Tijuana River has been heavily contaminated with sewage since the 1990's.
+There has been efforts to expand the South Bay International Wastewater Treatment Plant, such as one designated by the United States Environmental Protection Agency in 2025.

 Demographics

 In the 1847 census of San Diego County ordered by Richard Barnes Mason, it found that 2,287 people lived in the county, to include Native Americans, Pacific Islanders, and African Americans.

 Since at least 2014, San Diego County is the fifth most populous county in the United States.
 In 2000, only about 3% of San Diego County residents left the county for work while 40,000 people commuted into the metropolitan area.